gurubamal/success_taste/README.md

 > It is expected that you are connected to internet

-> Run the following commands from success_taste Directory:
+> Run the all the commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)

      vagrant plugin install vagrant-vbguest